 56. Reliable sources

 Gated content is a chance to set out your stall as a thought leader and value-provider.
 If the copy isn’t well researched and supported by trusted sources, you’ll be sending the same message about the service you provide.
-Back up your most important points with statistics or opinions from well-respected voices in your industry, and you will be casting your organisation as a trustworthy voice itself.
+Back up your most important points with statistics or opinions from well-respected voices in your industry, and you will cast your organisation as a trustworthy voice.

 57. An engaging format